linode/docs/docs/guides/development/version-control/subversion-svn-tutorial/index.md

 description: 'This guide shows you how to install the Subversion client and how to use the most essential SVN commands.
 These commands include checking out a branch and commiting your working copy changes.'
 keywords: ['svn tutorial, svn commands']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-11-09
+published: 2022-01-14
 modified_by:
   name: Linode
-title: "SVN Tutorial: Installing and Using the Subversion Client"
+title: "SVN Tutorial: Installing and Using the Subversion CLI Client"
-h1_title: "How to Install and Use the Subversion Client"
+h1_title: "How to Install and Use the Subversion CLI Client"
 enable_h1: true
 contributor:
   name: Cameron Laird
   link: https://twitter.com/Phaseit
 ---

-Subversion is a *centralized version control system* (VCS) that can be used to collaborate on the development of software projects.
-A centralized version control system includes a single remote instance of the project that stores all its versioned data.
+Subversion (SVN) is a *centralized version control system* (VCS) that can be used to collaborate on the development of software projects.
+A centralized version control system uses a single remote instance of a project to stores its versioned data.
 This instance can also be referred to as a *repository*.

-Collaborators make local shallow copies of the repository and work on the project using their local working copy.
+Project collaborators make local shallow copies of the repository and make changes using their local working copy.
 This version control system stands in contrast to a *distributed version control system* (DVCS), like Git.
-In a DVCS, users maintain complete local copies of a project and collaborate via changesets made to those local copies.
+In a DVCS, users maintain complete local copies of a project and collaborate by exchanging changesets made to those local copies.

 Users who want to collaborate on a Subversion project must install a Subversion client on their local machine.
 You use the local Subversion client to manage your changes and "publish" them to the project repository.
 This guide shows you how to install the Subversion CLI client on an Ubuntu system and provides commands to get you started collaborating on a Subversion project.